-Transit operated by VTA contractors or cities unable to access VTA's bus and light rail routes, VTA contracts with partners to provide paratransit VTA contracts with partner agencies and companies service within three-quarters of a mile of all regular to run paratransit and some shuttle services. bus and light rail system stops.
-Paratransit is Shuttles are generally used to connect passengers available to these customers for no more than twice with workplaces that are not immediately adjacent the standard transit fare.
-The nonprofit organization to stations.
-ACE shuttles are designed to improve Outreach has been providing paratransit services in connections: Eight shuttles transport commuters the county for more than 30 years. from the Santa Clara Great America Station to employment destinations in the northern and western parts of the county, especially within the area bounded by highways 237, 880 and 101 (known as the "Golden Triangle").
+Transit operated by VTA contractors or cities

+VTA contracts with partner agencies and companies to run paratransit and some shuttle services.
+Shuttles are generally used to connect passengers with workplaces that are not immediately adjacent to stations.
+ACE shuttles are designed to improve connections: Eight shuttles transport commuters from the Santa Clara Great America Station to employment destinations in the northern and western parts of the county, especially within the area bounded by highways 237, 880 and 101 (known as the "Golden Triangle").
 Caltrain shuttles connect to the rail line at University Avenue and California Avenue (Palo Alto), Mountain View, Lawrence and Santa Clara University (Santa Clara), Tamien (San Jose) and Gilroy.
-These shuttles are managed by VTA together with the Bay Area Air Quality Management District, Caltrain and certain employers.
-For passengers with disabilities who are
+These shuttles are managed by VTA together with the Bay Area Air Quality Management District, Caltrain and certain employers.76